 Barcelona has thousands of hotels and hostels, so selecting accommodation on a budget can prove challenging.

-If you plan to venture out in the evening, make sure you pick somewhere not far from the city center so you can get home quickly at the end of the night.
+If you plan to venture out in the evening, pick somewhere near the city center to get home quickly at the night's end.

-I often booked hostels in the Gothic Quarter as this is an ideal location for both day time sight-seeing and nightlife.
+I often booked hostels in the Gothic Quarter as this is an ideal location for daytime sightseeing and nightlife.

-If you’ve never Couchsurfed before, or if even if you have, there are plenty of hosts in Barcelona offering free accommodation in an array of great locations.
+If you've never Couchsurfed before, or even if you have, there are plenty of hosts in Barcelona offering free accommodation in many great locations.

-Couchsurfing is also the perfect way to mix with fellow passionate travelers, as many of the hosts have been in your position and they are often full of advice that hostels and tourist offices are unlikely to offer.
+Couchsurfing is also the perfect way to mix with fellow passionate travelers, as many hosts have been in your position and are often full of advice that hostels and tourist offices are unlikely to offer.

-A fantastic tip for Couchsurfing is to take your host for dinner on the first night, not only is it a kind gesture, they often tell you the best spots to visit for the rest of your stay – always listen to the locals!
+A fantastic tip for Couchsurfing is to take your host for dinner on the first night.
+It is a kind gesture, and they often tell you the best spots to visit for the rest of your stay – always listen to the locals!